Notre-Dame vs Sainte-Chapelle

 cathedral-notredame-paris-sunset

-• The cathedral dates back to the 14th century but its Great Organ dates back to the 13th century
+• The cathedral dates back to the 14th century, and its Great Organ dates back to the 13th century.

-• Notre Dame Cathedral is considered one of the finest examples of French Gothic architecture in the whole of Paris.
-Its size is another one of its impressive features as it measures over 11.5 double decker buses in length.
+• Notre-Dame Cathedral is considered one of the finest examples of French Gothic architecture in the whole of Paris.
+Its size is another of its impressive features; it measures over 11.5 double-decker buses in length.

-• It also has two towers which can be climbed (up 387 steps!) to get sweeping views over the city.
+• It also has two towers which can be climbed (up 387 steps!) where you can get sweeping views over the city.

-• Notre Dame has 10 ringing bells – all with names, like Emmanuel, Marie, Gabriel and Étienne.
-It was Emmanuel which was rung to announce the city was on its way to liberation in 1944.
+• Notre-Dame has 10 ringing bells, all with names, like Emmanuel, Marie, Gabriel, and Étienne.
+It was Emmanuel who was rung to announce the city was on its way to liberation in 1944.

 Sainte-Chapelle